JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```

-Security note: The Compose file above sets privileged: true, which hands the Jenkins container full root-level control of the host.
+Security note: The Compose file above used to set privileged: true in an older revision of this article.
+This hands the Jenkins container full root-level control of the host.
 That’s convenient for personal experiments, but it is not recommended for production or shared hardware.

 In serious environments: